Organ (biology): Organ transplants

-Beginning in the 20th century organ transplants began to take place as scientists knew more about the anatomy of organs.
+Beginning in the 20th century, organ transplants began to take place as scientists knew more about the anatomy of organs.
 These came later in time as procedures were often dangerous and difficult.
 Both the source and method of obtaining the organ to transplant are major ethical issues to consider, and because organs as resources for transplant are always more limited than demand for them, various notions of justice, including distributive justice, are developed in the ethical analysis.
 This situation continues as long as transplantation relies upon organ donors rather than technological innovation, testing, and industrial manufacturing.

+Animal donor organs and tissue have been subjects of study since the 1960s, and some xenotransplant tissues, particularly heart valves, have been commonly utilized.
+Xenotransplant has the potential to address the critical shortage in organ grafts.
+The science behind [xenotransplant] trials has advanced considerably and more human clinical trials utilizing porcine xenografts are quickly approaching.

 History

-The English word "organ" dates back to the twelfth century and refers to any musical instrument.
+The English word "organ" dates back to the twelfth century, referring to any musical instrument.
 By the late 14th century, the musical term's meaning had narrowed to refer specifically to the keyboard-based instrument.
 At the same time, a second meaning arose, in reference to a "body part adapted to a certain function".

 Plant organs are made from tissue composed of different types of tissue.
 The three tissue types are ground, vascular, and dermal.
 When three or more organs are present, it is called an organ system.

 The adjective visceral, also splanchnic, is used for anything pertaining to the internal organs.
 Historically, viscera of animals were examined by Roman pagan priests like the haruspices or the augurs in order to divine the future by their shape, dimensions or other factors.
 This practice remains an important ritual in some remote, tribal societies.

 The term "visceral" is contrasted with the term "parietal", meaning "of or relating to the wall of a body part, organ or cavity" The two terms are often used in describing a membrane or piece of connective tissue, referring to the opposing sides.